Mark Schlereth: Personal life

 Schlereth is married to Lisa Schlereth.
-They have three children: Alexandria, Avi, and Daniel.
+They have three children: Alexandria, Avery, and Daniel.
 Alexandria was an actress featured on the MyNetworkTV series Desire in 2006.
-Avi was a contestant on Kansas City Chiefs tight end Travis Kelce's reality dating show Catching Kelce, but was not chosen.
+Avery was a contestant on Kansas City Chiefs tight end Travis Kelce's reality dating show Catching Kelce, but was not chosen.
 She is still pursuing a modeling career in California.
 Daniel was a pitcher in Major League Baseball, having appeared in 94 games in a relief capacity.
 Originally from Anchorage, Alaska, Mark told the story his rookie year of buried fish heads, known as "Stinkheads," that native Alaskans would dig up and eat if food was scarce.
 That name stuck and eventually "Stink" became his nickname and became the name of "Stinkin' Good" years later.